 Soft skills are difficult to teach

-Soft skills are difficult to measure and are more behavioural than hard skills.
-They are therefore difficult to teach.
+Soft skills are difficult to measure and are more behavioral than hard skills.
+They are therefore more difficult to teach.

 A recent Fortune article points out that while soft skills training can be effective, it’s difficult to assess progress and there’s no standard approach for doing so.
 It’s usually measured subjectively, through feedback from workplace colleagues.

-What sets soft skills training apart, however, is that they’re about changing behaviour rather than merely accumulating knowledge.
+What sets soft skills training apart, however, is that they’re about changing behavior rather than merely accumulating knowledge.